elastic/apm-integration-testing/README.md

 These are the scripts available to execute:

-* `all.sh:` runs all test on apm-server and every agent type.
+* `all.sh:` runs all tests on apm-server and every agent type.

-* `common.sh:` common scripts variables and functions, it does not execute anything.
+* `common.sh:` common scripts variables and functions.
+It does not execute anything.

 * `dotnet.sh:` runs .NET tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `go.sh:` runs Go tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
+* `go.sh:` runs Go tests.
+You can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `java.sh:` runs Java tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
+* `java.sh:` runs Java tests.
+Uou can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `kibana.sh:` runs kibana agent tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
+* `kibana.sh:` runs Kibana agent tests.
+You can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `nodejs.sh:` runs Nodejs agent tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
+* `nodejs.sh:` runs Nodejs agent tests.
+You can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `opbeans.sh:` runs the unit tests for the apm-integration-testing app and validate the linting, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
+* `opbeans.sh:` runs the unit tests for the apm-integration-testing app and validates the linting.
+You can choose the versions to run see the [environment variables](#environment-variables) configuration.

-* `python.sh:` runs Python agent tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
+* `python.sh:` runs Python agent tests.
+You can choose the versions to run see the [environment variables](#environment-variables) configuration.

 * `ruby.sh:` runs Ruby agent tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.

 * `server.sh:` runs APM Server tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.

 * `unit-tests.sh:` runs the unit tests for the apm-integration-testing app and validate the linting, you can choose the versions to run see the [environment variables](#environment-variables) configuration.

 #### Environment Variables

-It is possible to configure some options and versions to run by defining environment variables before to launch the scripts
+It is possible to configure some options and versions to run by defining environment variables before to launch the scripts.

 * `COMPOSE_ARGS`: replaces completely the default arguments compose.py used by scripts, see the compose.py help to know which ones you can use.

-* `DISABLE_BUILD_PARALLEL`: by default Docker images are built in parallel, if you set `DISABLE_BUILD_PARALLEL=true` the Docker images will build in serie.
-It helps to make the logs more readable.
+* `DISABLE_BUILD_PARALLEL`: by default Docker images are built in parallel.
+If you set `DISABLE_BUILD_PARALLEL=true` then the Docker images will build in series, which helps to make the logs more readable.

-* `BUILD_OPTS`: aggregates arguments to default arguments passing to compose.py see the compose.py help to know which ones you can use.
+* `BUILD_OPTS`: aggregates arguments to default arguments passing to compose.py.
+See `compose.py` help to know which ones you can use.

-* `ELASTIC_STACK_VERSION`: selects the Elastic Stack version to use on tests, by default is is used the master branch.
+* `ELASTIC_STACK_VERSION`: selects the Elastic Stack version to use on tests.
+By default is is used the master branch.
 You can choose any branch or tag from the Github repo.

-* `APM_SERVER_BRANCH`: selects the APM Server version to use on tests, by default it uses the master branch.
+* `APM_SERVER_BRANCH`: selects the APM Server version to use on tests.
+By default it uses the master branch.
 You can choose any branch or tag from the Github repo.

-* `APM_AGENT_DOTNET_VERSION`: selects the agent .NET version to use, by default it uses the master branch.
+* `APM_AGENT_DOTNET_VERSION`: selects the agent .NET version to use.
+By default it uses the master branch.
 See [specify an agent version](#specify-an-agent-version)

-* `APM_AGENT_GO_VERSION`: selects the agent Go version to use, by default it uses the master branch.
+* `APM_AGENT_GO_VERSION`: selects the agent Go version to use.
+By default it uses the master branch.
 See [specify an agent version](#specify-an-agent-version)

-* `APM_AGENT_JAVA_VERSION`: selects the agent Java version to use, by default it uses the master branch.
+* `APM_AGENT_JAVA_VERSION`: selects the agent Java version to use.
+By default it uses the master branch.
 See [specify an agent version](#specify-an-agent-version)

-* `APM_AGENT_NODEJS_VERSION`: selects the agent Nodejs version to use, by default it uses the master branch.
+* `APM_AGENT_NODEJS_VERSION`: selects the agent Nodejs version to use.
+By default it uses the master branch.
 See [specify an agent version](#specify-an-agent-version)

-* `APM_AGENT_PYTHON_VERSION`: selects the agent Python version to use, by default it uses the master branch.
+* `APM_AGENT_PYTHON_VERSION`: selects the agent Python version to use.
+By default it uses the master branch.
 See [specify an agent version](#specify-an-agent-version)

-* `APM_AGENT_RUBY_VERSION`: selects the agent Ruby version to use, by default it uses the master branch.
+* `APM_AGENT_RUBY_VERSION`: selects the agent Ruby version to use.
+By default it uses the master branch.
 See [specify an agent version](#specify-an-agent-version)

 #### Specify an Agent Version

-You can choose any release, branch, or tag from the Github repo, to do that you have to set the PKG environment variable to `MODE;VERSION`, where `MODE` can be:
+You can choose any release, branch, or tag from the Github repo.
+To do so, you must set the PKG environment variable to `MODE;VERSION`, where `MODE` can be:

 * `github`: to get VERSION from branches and tags.

 * `release`: to get VERSION from releases.

 * `commit`: to get VERSION from commits (only Java and Go agents).

 e.g.
 * `APM_AGENT_NODEJS_VERSION=github;v1.0.0` It will try to get v1.0.0 branch or tag from Github.

 * `APM_AGENT_NODEJS_VERSION=github;master` It will try to get master branch or tag from Github.

 * `APM_AGENT_NODEJS_VERSION=release;v1.0.0` It will try to get v1.0.0 from releases repo.

 * `APM_AGENT_RUBY_VERSION=release;latest` It will try to get latest from releases repo.

 * `APM_AGENT_JAVA_VERSION=commit;539f1725483804d32beb4f780eac72c238329cb1` It will try to get `539f1725483804d32beb4f780eac72c238329cb1` from repo commits.

-#### Version tests
+#### Version Tests

 Various combinations of versions of agents and the Elastic Stack are tested together to ensure compatibility.

 The matrix is defined using [apm_server.yml](https://github.com/elastic/apm-integration-testing/blob/master/tests/versions/apm_server.yml) for one axis and then a per-agent specification for the other axis.

 Certain exclusions are defined on a per agent basis.

 For example, [the nodejs matrix](https://apm-ci.elastic.co/view/All/job/elastic+apm-integration-testing+master+multijob-nodejs-agent-versions/) is defined in [nodejs.yml](https://github.com/elastic/apm-integration-testing/blob/master/tests/versions/nodejs.yml).

 When those tests run, `scripts/ci/versions_nodejs.sh` is invoked with the product of those files, eg `scripts/ci/versions_nodejs.sh 'github;master' '6.3'`.

 The Elastic Stack version argument accepts an optional list of semi-colon separated arguments that will be passed to `scripts/compose.py` when building the test stack.

 ### Agent Development

 To run integration tests against unreleased agent code, start an environment where that agent code is used by the test application.

-For example, to test an update to the python agent from user `elasticcontributor` on their `newfeature1` branch:
+For example, to test an update to the Python agent from user `elasticcontributor` on their `newfeature1` branch:

 ```bash
 # start test deps: apm-server, elasticsearch, and the two python test applications